gbxyz/webidx/README.md

 ```

 When the user hits the return key in the search box, a modal dialog will pop up containing search results!

+The object that's passed to `window.webidx.search()` can have the following properties:

+* `dbfile`: URL of the SQLite database file
+* `query`: search query
+* `errorCallback`: a callback which is passed any error string as an argument.
+* `titleSuffix`: a string to be removed from the end of page titles.
+* `titlePrefix`: a string to be removed from the beginning of page titles.